Follow Intuiface:

 Except on rare occasions, CMSs now live in the cloud.
 The user interface of the CMS itself is essentially a website.
 You use the website to define and control the content, while under the covers is a data store that does the heavy lifting.
 Applications connected to the CMS are communicating with that underlying storage.
 This framework enables deployments of any size, as every instance of an application in the field can reference the same single CMS instance in the cloud.

-Often, content management systems are structured to reflect the target application's user interface.
+Content management systems are often structured to reflect the target application's user interface.
 Users are literally assigning content to specific visual elements.
 I'll put this image here; I'll put that text feed there...
 In addition, many CMSs explicitly identify targeted devices in the field.
 You select the endpoints that will be associated with a set of managed content.

 CMS advantages when using Intuiface

-By using a CMS, you don't have to redeploy an experience every time you want to make content changes.
-Your experience will update every time the CMS updates.
-It happens dynamically in real-time.
-There's absolutely nothing you need to do in Intuiface!
+Using a CMS means you don’t have to redeploy an experience whenever you want to make content changes.
+Your experience will update every time the CMS updates, allowing for the dynamic update of digital content in real time.
+It happens automatically.
+There’s absolutely nothing you need to do in Intuiface!

-By using a CMS, anyone can control the content, even if they don't know you're using Intuiface.
+Using a CMS allows anyone to control the content, even if they don’t know you’re using Intuiface.
 All content managers need to do is pull up the CMS in a web browser.
-The assumption here is you've configured the CMS as it typically reflects your project's user interface, but once done, you can let any appropriate people make changes.
+A CMS streamlines the content definition and distribution process, enabling companies to enhance customer engagement and improve their marketing and sales efforts.
+The assumption here is that you’ve configured the CMS to reflect your project’s user interface, but once done, you can let any appropriate people make changes.

 A CMS optimizes your experience

 By using a CMS, you can reduce the size and complexity of your experiences.
-The projects you build won't contain the actual content, so they'll deploy quickly and simply.
-And since you'll be making template-like experiences - i.e., you create the framework, the CMS fills in the content - the resulting experience can be super fast to build and easy to maintain.
-For example, if you want to create a zoo kiosk with information about 50 animals, you don't need to create a 51 scene experience (one Table of Contents scene, fifty animal scenes); create a two-scene experience instead.
-The first scene dynamically pulls and displays the name of all 50 animals.
+The projects you build won't contain the actual content, so they'll deploy quickly.
+And since you’ll be making template-like experiences - i.e., you create the framework, and the CMS fills in the content - the resulting experience can be super-fast to build and easy to maintain.
+For example, if you want to create a zoo kiosk with information about 50 animals, you don’t need to create a 51-sceneexperience (one Table of Contents scene, fifty animal scenes).
+Create a two-scene experience instead.
+The first scene dynamically pulls and displays the names of all 50 animals.
 The second scene is populated with data about the selected animal.
-How much easier is that!
+How much easier is that?

 CMS examples in the marketplace

-If you're reading this, there's a chance you're at least passingly familiar with the world of traditional, broadcast digital signage.
+If you're reading this, there's a chance you’re at least passingly familiar with the world of traditional, broadcast digital signage.
 These solutions, of which there are possibly hundreds, literally call themselves content management systems.
-Their web-hosted CMSs are used to define, schedule, and push content to the endpoints - i.e., to the actual displays in the field.
+Their web-hosted CMSs define, schedule, and push content to the end points - i.e., to the actual displays in the field.

 Finally, there is a world of "headless" CMSs and solutions that don't call themselves CMSs but act like them.
 A headless CMS is a CMS focused entirely on data structure, independent of the application user interface.
 Examples include Contentful, Contentstack, and Directus.
 Solutions that don't call themselves a CMS but can act like one include Airtable and Kintone.
 Oh, and even Excel can be used as a CMS, in a way.
 We've been encouraging folks to do that for years.